tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 In this activity, instructors guide students on how to use the command line to execute third-party commands such as the `conda` command line interface (CLI), representing the popular Anaconda Distribution.
 Students will use the `conda` CLI to make sure Anaconda is properly installed on their machines as well as create and initialize a Python virtual environment in preparation for Unit 2 and beyond.

+_Note: Explain to students that if the following steps do not work, they can troubleshoot their install with a TA during the break._

 Complete a quick check to ensure students have Anaconda installed and that `conda` is added to their PATH environment variable.

 * Open up the console and have students follow along.